mutantstandard/standard/bundles.md

 # Bundles

-Mutant since its inception was developed designed as one large set with some clear goals but a lot of fuzziness around the edges.
+Since its inception, Mutant was developed as one large set.
+It had some clear goals but a lot of fuzziness around the edges.
 In 2024, the decision was made to split the set and standard into **bundles** - discrete sections of emoji that can be combined together.

 Mutant has emoji symbols designed to cater to different groups of people.
 Not everyone wants or needs all of them.
-Furthermore, Mutant Form has a very high number of emoji because of its large number of modifier combinations which creates a substantial tradeoff in various situations.
+Furthermore, **Mutant Form** has a very high number of emoji because of its large number of modifier combinations which creates a substantial tradeoff in various situations.
 So bundles allow people to select what they need for their use case while still creating a consistent standard to facilitate those experiences.

 ----